 A Salesforce dashboard is designed to help the sales department monitor, analyse, and optimise all relevant aspects of customer relationship management which enables the sales team to make the most effective use of the available resources and achieve agreed sales goals.

 Salesforce is a highly popular, cloud-based Customer Relationship Management (CRM) solution that provides tremendous value for planning and optimisation of sales processes.
-With datapine's All-In-One business intelligence software, you can combine your existing Salesforce data with other data sources and utilise the full potential of your business data.
-Dynamic, interactive dashboards help you to share your analysis results in a visually appealing and straightforward way throughout the company, and actively promote a data-driven sales or corporate culture.
-We will now demonstrate 3 examples to illustrate the benefits of professional Salesforce dashboards.
+With datapine's all-in-one BI dashboard software, you can combine your existing Salesforce data with other data sources and utilise the full potential of your business information.
+A dynamic, interactive dashboard armed with powerful Salesforce KPIs will enable you to share your analysis results in a visually appealing and straightforward way throughout the company, and actively promote a data-driven sales or corporate culture.
+We will now take a detailed look into 4 examples that will illustrate the benefits of professional dashboards for interactive Salesforce reporting.

 Our first Salesforce dashboard example – the Salesforce KPI dashboard - clearly summarises central Key Performance Indicators (KPIs) for evaluating sales performance.
 Among other things, the following KPIs are examined more closely: lead response time, follow-up contact rate, sales activities, as well as average order value and sales cycle length.
 Our sample dashboard looks at the figures from the last quarter and compares them with the previous quarter (please open the dashboard in full-screen mode to see all the details).
 The average order value and the number of deals are then analysed for different lead sources, as there are often significantly different, especially between inbound and outbound leads.
 In our example, most leads are generated with the help of Inbound marketing measures, whereas the highest average order value comes from paid leads from partner sites.
 It can be assumed, however, that paid leads usually also cause higher Customer Acquisition Costs (CAC).